 We have a small chest freezer in our basement that helps to store all of the things I freeze (we have one like this).
 If you have the room, I would certainly recommend getting a small chest or upright freezer.

 If you only have the freezer attached to your refrigerator, you can still do a lot!
-If you organize your freezer, you’ll be surprised what you can fit in there (here’s some ideas and inspiration).
+If you organize your freezer, you’ll be surprised what you can fit in there (here are some ideas and inspiration).
 A few small crates or even magazine holders can really help you utilize your freeze space much better.

 You’ll Like These Posts Too:

-- How I stick to a $70/Week Grocery Budget
+- How I Stick to a $70 Per Week Grocery Budget